 Projects

-I currently operate my own home lab, running Alpine Linux on a Raspberry Pi 4, with external hard drives for Network-Attached Storage.
+I currently operate my own home lab, running Alpine Linux on a Raspberry Pi 4 with external hard drives for network-attached storage.
 I self-host a variety of internal services, such as Joplin Server for note-taking, MIND for reminders pushed through Gotify, and Audiobookshelf for my local audiobook server.

 Contact Info